 Since you can link to your newsroom in your press release, the newsroom is a valuable tool for supporting your media outreach efforts.
 Journalists who are curious for more information will be pleasantly surprised to find all the information they need in one place.

 Your press room will have the added benefit of saving time for your PR team.
-Think of the number of times people ask for your founder’s contact information, your media kit or your logo.
+Think of the number of times people ask for your founder’s contact information, your media kit, or your logo.
 With a newsroom, all this information is in one place, so you can simply point the interested party in the right direction.

 That’s right, no more digging through your computer for that video you embedded on your last press release every time someone asks for it.
-With a curated newsroom, any member of your team can provide someone who is inquiring about said video with the link to this media.
+With a curated newsroom, any member of your team can provide someone who is inquiring about this video with the link to this media.
 Even better, everyone on your team will consistently be providing the same standardized information.
 This helps you maintain a consistent brand image across all your channels.

 3) Earn credibility for your brand